Release Date: March 26, 2003

 X-Ray vision is much more preferable to a mini-map (can GBA’s screen space even afford this for a isometric view?) but there should have been a visual in-game world way to indicate cleared spaces better as police presence was used to show areas that needn’t be cleared — it would have been more useful to have police in cleared areas but given their slow-impediment text box, eh.

 Flying is relatively unnecessary and world-choppy by having the flight-plane distinct.
 Only very specific enemies in later stages can be hit from the air, and since there is slight lag from regrounding and given how grounded enemies can shoot up, flying is very much not incentivized; good decision because flying aerial battles would make awkwardly apparent fighting curving enemies (like trying to smash mosquitos with a hammer).

 Cutscene use as a means of slow buildup to action event.
 Clark Kent also does investigative work of his own.
 Still image cutscenes.

 There is a certain mindset required for entering passwords that gives calm, a slow setup, to a then more serious approach to battle and its sustained effort as reentering the password on a system reboot weighs on the mind.
-However, with infinite continues slackness in combat approach takes hold that would not occur with a life system.
+However, with an infinite continues approach to combat a slackness takes hold that would not occur with a life system.